Kim Jones (designer): Fendi, 2020–2024

 In September 2020, Jones was announced as also taking the role of Artistic Director of Fendi's women's collection, formerly occupied by Karl Lagerfeld.

 In October 2024, it was announced that Kim Jones would be stepping down from his role as Artistic Director of Fendi's haute couture, ready-to-wear, and fur collections for women.

+Bosideng, 2025–

+In 2025, Leading Chinese down jacket brand, Bosideng, has appointed none other than Kim Jones as the creative director for its new premium urban line, Areal.
+The former artistic director of menswear at Dior and womenswear at Fendi has unveiled his first collection for Areal, showcasing a unique blend of luxury, street style, and innovative outerwear technology.
+As seen on models Yu Shuxin and Ju Xiaowen, the collection presents a reinvention of the modern business wardrobe.
+Since 2012, Bosideng has focused its efforts on expanding internationally through the reopening of its London flagship and launching over 350 stores in Italy.
+A collaboration with Jean Paul Gaultier and endorsements by celebrities like Nicole Kidman and Kendall Jenner have also fuelled the brand’s visibility in the West.
+With Kim Jones at the helm of Areal, Bosideng is looking to elevate the brand onto the global luxury stage.

 Other projects

 Jones has contributed both as stylist and art director for magazines including Dazed & Confused, Arena Homme +, Another Magazine, the New York Times T Style magazine, 10 Men, V Man, i-D magazine, Harper's Bazaar, Numero Homme, and Fantastic Man.
 He has also contributed womenswear styling for V and POP magazines.